TheRoboticsClub/gsoc2025-Abdallah_Ibrahim_Ismail/docs/_posts/2025-07-11-coding-period-weeks5-and6.md

 ---

 The current focus is to write test for the Robotics Application Manager project.
-I spend the these two weeks reviewing the RAM project structure, writing tests, and improving the code through refactoring and reformatting.
+I spent the these two weeks reviewing the RAM project structure, writing tests, and improving the code through refactoring and reformatting.

 ### Work Done